-Learn how to paint ombre furniture when you want to achieve a unique look for handmade or upcycled pieces.
+Learn how to paint ombre on wood furniture when you want to achieve a unique look for handmade or upcycled pieces.
 Defined by Merriam-Webster as “having colors or tones that shade into each other,” ombre pieces feature blended hues with seamless transitions for an eye-catching effect that works equally well for mild to wild furnishing styles.
 The forgiving water-based formulation and versatile consistency of Real Milk Paint lend themselves perfectly to this trendy technique, helping you achieve great results whether you’re adding an ombre effect to an accent table, dresser or buffet.

 WHAT IS THE OMBRE EFFECT?

 Ombre effect means gradation of light color to dark color and vice-versa.
 It is a gradual color transition from one shade to another.
 This effect is often used in hair styling, clothing, and painting but can also be applied to other aspects of life.
 While there are many ways to create an ombre effect, the goal is always the same – to create a visually pleasing gradient from lightest color to its darkest shade.
 Whether you’re looking to try out the ombre trend or just want to learn more about it, this article will teach you the things you need to know.

 Originally a fabric dyeing technique first used in the 1800s, ombre has jetted to the top of trends due to a 21st-century revival in use for everything from clothing, accessories and hairstyles to walls, furniture and artwork.
 The seamless transition of the ombre effect makes it an especially popular choice for interior design, as it ties rooms with furnishings in the same color family together without adding an artificial monochromatic feel.
 Though a relatively easy technique to master, this decorative technique requires a bit of practice to get just right, so you may want to experiment with canvas ombre painting before committing to bigger projects that need a bit more skill for satisfying results.